 But if you want to know a bit about who I am, read on:

 I am equal parts emotional and cerebral.
-Cerebral side: Ideas excite me and I’m energized by learning something new.
+Ideas excite me and I’m energized by learning something new.
 I’ve followed my curiosity down many paths in this profession and am a bit of a cross-pollinator when it comes to the theories and experiences that inform my work.
-Emotional side: I’m a noticer and a feeler.
+I’m also a noticer and a feeler.
 I naturally attune to the emotional experiences in my life and in those around me.
 I believe emotions deepen connection and provide a roadmap for healing.

 I work hard to make sense of my own life experiences and have a deep capacity to be with my clients as they experience the pain and joy in their own lives.
 Providing a welcoming space for the diversity of humans and their lived experiences is very important to me.